input-output-hk/atala-prism/README.md

 ```
 ## Agreements Demo
 For agreements demo you need to run minimum 2 nodes
+Currently the Agreements demo app is based on data type String only
+Below scripts can be used to start the 3 nodes manually with respective configurations

 ```bash
 bazel run -- //src/main/scala/io/iohk/cef/main:AgreementsMain agreements-node-1-app